September Livestream - Vulnerabilities: Gone in 30 Days

 How it works

-Kusari Inspector runs a suite of industry-standard tools to evaluate the changed files on a Kusari’s infrastructure.
-Kusari’s AI model does a deep analysis of the results along with code context to return a go/no-go recommendation.
+Kusari Inspector runs a suite of industry-standard tools over changed files in your Pull Request.
+It then takes those results and does a deep analysis with code context to return a go/no-go recommendation.
 Regardless of the recommendation, Kusari Inspector provides actionable remediation and improvement suggestions, including comments on specific lines where appropriate.

 Kusari Inspector works as a stand-alone SaaS tool and integrates with the Kusari Platform to consolidate project and repository insights while linking source code commits to runtime events.